-Rachel Tilseth is a fine artist, educator, environmentalist, wolf advocate and filmmaker.
+Rachel Tilseth is a fine artist, educator, writer and environmentalist.
 Rachel lives and works in Menomonie, Wisconsin.
 Rachel earned a Bachelor of Science Degree in Art Education in 1992 from UW-Stout, graduating with cum laude honors.
 Rachel has been an environmentalist since high school.
 Rachel participated in the first Earth Day in 1971.
 Later, Rachel participated in the protests of sulfate mines that took place in the early 1990s.
 Rachel worked with activists John Trudell and Walter Bresette, whom she met at the Protect The Earth Festival near Hayward, Wisconsin.
 Rachel’s first art teaching job was in Kyle, South Dakota on the Pine Ridge Indian Reservation in 1992.

 In 1991 on a howl survey in the chequamegon-Nicolet National Forest Rachel met Wisconsin’s Wolf Recovery Program Head Wolf Biologist, Adrian Wydeven.
 Seven years later Rachel became involved in Wisconsin’s Wolf Recovery Program.
 Rachel officially became a Wisconsin Department of Natural Resources Volunteer Winter Wolf/Carnivore Tracker in the year 2000, and as a result learned about the lives of wild gray wolves.
 In 1999, Rachel put together a story proposal about Adrian Wydeven’s volunteer Winter Wolf Tracking Program, and submitted it to National Geographic Television Channel.
 Although the proposal wasn’t accepted Rachel received a telephone call from them to explain why.
 The National Geographic Channel at the time was busy working on starting a global network and all of their resources were tied up in working to get it off the ground.
 The National Geographic Channel advised Rachel to resubmit the proposal in a year.
 Rachel continued working to draw attention to Wisconsin’s Gray wolf and wrote to Dr. Jane Goodall in Tanzania, Africa about the recovery program.
 Rachel received three handwritten postcards from Dr. Jane Goodall.